regedo00/trw-startup-resources/README.md

-# 📚 TRW Fundraising Resources for Founders
+# 📚 Fundraising Resources for Founders

 Hello there! 👋

-This collection is dedicated to assisting startup founders in their **fundraising endeavors**.
-These materials are shared weekly through the [**☕ Tech Readings of the Week**](https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7039008827605692416) newsletter on LinkedIn.
+This collection is here to help startup founders with their **fundraising** efforts.

-The repository will be regularly updated with new content from future newsletter issues.
+It's packed with valuable resources and tools from industry experts and is (almost) regularly updated with new content.

-If you have valuable contributions, please don't hesitate to get involved.
-You can send a pull request, or if you're not familiar with GitHub, feel free to reach out to me via DM on [**LinkedIn**](https://www.linkedin.com/in/edoardo-reggiani/) or [**X**](https://twitter.com/EdoardoReggiani).
+Got something to add?
+Feel free to send a pull request.
+Not familiar with GitHub?
+No worries!
+Just DM me on [**LinkedIn**](https://www.linkedin.com/in/edoardo-reggiani/) or [**X**](https://twitter.com/EdoardoReggiani).

 Let's collaborate and share knowledge! 🚀